 - Milk.
 You can use either 2% or whole milk here.
 Avoid using skim or lactose-free milk.

-- Orange blossom extract.
+- Orange blossom water.
 This flavors the cake subtly.
-If you aren’t a fan of orange blossom extract, just use 1 tablespoon of water instead.
+If you aren’t a fan of orange blossom, just use 1 tablespoon of water instead.

 - Vanilla extract.
 It complements the citrusy flavors beautifully!